Setting circuit keys

 If CREATE_FAST is used, both parties base their key material on K0=X|Y.

-From the base key material K0, they compute KEY_LEN2+HASH_LEN3 bytes of derivative key data as
+From the base key material K0, they compute a stream of derivative key data as

-The first HASH_LEN bytes of K form KH; the next HASH_LEN form the forward digest Df; the next HASH_LEN 41-60 form the backward digest Db; the next KEY_LEN 61-76 form Kf, and the final KEY_LEN form Kb.
+When partitioning this keystream for the current relay cell encryption protocol, the first SHA1_LEN bytes of K form KH; the next SHA1_LEN form the forward digest Df; the next SHA1_LEN form the backward digest Db; the next KEY_LEN 61-76 form Kf, and the final KEY_LEN form Kb.
 Excess bytes from K are discarded.

 KH is used in the handshake response to demonstrate knowledge of the computed shared key.
 Df is used to seed the integrity-checking hash for the stream of data going from the client to the relay, and Db seeds the integrity-checking hash for the data stream from the relay to the client.
 Kf is used to encrypt the stream of data going from the client to the relay, and Kb is used to encrypt the stream of data going from the relay to the client.